Apple just bought a barrier-shattering Sundance film for a record-breaking sum. Now what?

 Apple launched its TV Plus service 15 months ago, betting that the massive footprint and low $5 monthly price would be enough to establish a brisk streaming-video business.

 The road has not been easy.
-Subscriber numbers are believed to pale compared to Netflix’s 200 million or Disney Plus’ 86 million; one analyst firm estimated it at 33 million, including many non-paying subscribers.
-A filmic sensation, executives hope, can attract millions of subscribers.
+Subscriber numbers are believed to pale in comparison with Netflix’s 200 million or Disney Plus’s 86 million; one analyst firm estimated the number at 33 million, including many nonpaying subscribers.
+A film sensation, executives hope, can attract millions of subscribers.

-“Apple TV Plus is trying to build a reserve of content,” said Krish Sankar, an analyst at the investment-banking firm Cowen who covers Apple.
-“The legacy library is not there for them, so they make purchases like this."
+“Apple TV Plus is trying to build a reserve of content,” said Krish Sankar, an analyst at the investment banking firm Cowen who covers Apple.
+“The legacy library is not there for them, so they make purchases like this.”

 A buy like “CODA” is particularly necessary now, he said, as Apple aims to convert many of its free customers to paid.